Link to Brentford High Street Project

 When the High Street was numbered in 1876 no. 230 (described as 'old' in 1913) was allocated a number, but the property nearby (described as 'very old' in 1913), accessed through a gap between 230 and 231 was not.
 230a may not have been allocated a number in 1876 because it was part of the premises of 230 (over 30 years later both were owned by the same person, Fanny Leonard); alternatively it may not have provided living accommodation at the time but may already have been used by a separate business.

-An 1890 trade directory and the 1891 census both list two very different businesses operating from 230 High Street: a clothier/outfitter and shoeing forge/farrier.
-The former would need a shop, ideally fronting the High Street, the latter would need access for a horse and a workshop but would not need a shop fronting the High Street.
+The directory and the 1891 census both list two very different businesses operating from 230 High Street: Forsdick the clothier/outfitter and shoeing forge/farrier.
+The former would need a shop, ideally fronting the High Street, the latter would need access for a horse and a workshop but not High Street frontage.

 Perhaps to allow separate postal addresses for the two businesses, by 1895 reference is made to '230a' High Street, the shoeing smith trading from here, 230 being the clothiers, and this distinction continued.
 In the notes that follow, the occupants of the clothiers are recorded here and the heavier iron-related trades under 230a.
 However it is possible that the iron-related tradespeople used both 230 and 230a until the 1890s.